Not long ago, I met a woman named Bea.

 Do you interact with other people in any capacity?

 If so, mindfulness can do a lot for you—mentally and physically.

 The most popular definition: “Mindfulness means paying attention in a particular way, on purpose in the present moment, and nonjudgmentally.”—Jon Kabat-Zinn

-In other words, you make an effort to live in the here-and-now with an attitude of nonjudgmental acceptance no matter your environment.
+In other words, you make an effort to live in the here and now with an attitude of nonjudgmental acceptance no matter your environment.

 Mindfulness is a type of meditation that originated about 2500 years ago from ancient eastern and Buddhist philosophy.

-Jon Kabat-Zinn introduced mindfulness into our western culture around 40 years ago and now is part of our culture.
+Jon Kabat-Zinn introduced mindfulness into our western culture around 40 years ago and is now part of our culture.

 But mindfulness is not some woo-woo or “new-age” exercise but is discussed widely in health/social, psychology, business, education, and most of our society.

 According to the Harvard Business Review, “Mindfulness should no longer be considered a ‘nice to have’ for executives.
 It’s a ‘must’ have: a way to keep our brains healthy, to support self-regulation and effective decision-making capabilities, and to protect ourselves from toxic stress.”

 There are many potential physical and mental health benefits of mindfulness, which I will share later in this article.